 A Glossary of Common Survival Terms

 Alpha Strategy: This term refers to a book by the same name.
 While the book itself isn’t technically a book about survivalism or prepping, the mindset it takes is similar to the mindset that many survivalists have.
-The book is primarily about how the average person can prepare for hyperinflation – it encourages investing in hard goods like gold that will preserve their value in hyper inflationary times.
+The book is primarily about how the average person can prepare for hyperinflation – it encourages investing in hard goods by buying gold and silver as a “survival” tactic that will preserve their value in hyper inflationary times.
 These days the term alpha strategy can also be used to describe the act of purchasing of hard goods as barterable commodities that will be useful when my no longer has value (i.e after the breakdown of existing societal structures)

 Bugging In: The act of hunkering down (usually in your home) to ride out a disaster, hopefully with a large stockpile of resources and some decent home security.
 Bugging in should be your first choice in most cases.
 Bugging out should be reserved for situations where there’s a localized danger or where the main danger is other people (e.g post apocalyptic urban chaos and lawlessness).
 In these situations bugging out will take you away from high density areas.

 Bugging Out: The act of evacuating or escaping the place where you live due to danger.
 Ideally to a safe location in the wilderness that’s preplanned, but fleeing to somewhere in the backcountry with the intent of setting up camp also counts as bugging out.

 BOB: Bug Out Bag – A bag (normally a backpack) that contains supplies and equipment that can help you survive for at least 72 hours while on the run or escaping from a dangerous situations or disaster.